DGTV11/BlogPostManager/README.md

 - In the 'Blog name' textfield, you can name your blog (NOT the blog posts, but the name for the blog which will have your blogs posts)
 - There is also a navigation bar that you can input the title and the link reference (href), which will be present in the html file at the top of the blog you made.
 - If you have finished your blog, you can download it with the 'Export' button on the right side.
 It will download the HTML file for your whole blog, where you can put it on Github Pages or anywhere you like!

+## Namecard page
+- This page will request for your name, description (of yourself), country and email!
+This info abpout yourself will be shown when you exporrt your blog so people can learn more about you.

 ## Credits
 This application was made by Daniel Wee, Yuan De, Ingo and Hubert ~~, and ChatGPT, Mistral AI, and DeepSeek Coder-V2~~